 Undetectable = untransmittable

 HIV treatment is highly effective in reducing the transmission of HIV.
-Evidence from numerous studies showed that people living with HIV with an undetectable viral load cannot transmit HIV sexually.
+Evidence from numerous studies showed that people living with HIV with an undetectable viral load could not transmit HIV sexually.

 Please note: You and your partner should not make any decisions about stopping using condoms until their viral load has been undetectable for at least six months.

-What is a normal CD 4 Count?
+What is a normal CD, 4 Count?
 The CD4 count is a test that measures how many CD4 cells you have in your blood.
-A normal CD 4 count is from 500 to 1,500 cells per cubic millimeter of blood.
+A normal CD 4 count is from 500 to 1,500 cells per cubic millimetre of blood.